vikrantjamwal/PopularMoviesStage1/README.md

 ### What will I learn?
 * Fetch data from the Internet with theMovieDB API.
 * Use of adapters and custom list layouts to populate list views.
-* Incorporate libraries to simplify the amount of code i need to write
+* Incorporate libraries to simplify the amount of code i need to write.

 ### Build Configuration
 Add the following lines in `gradle.properties` file :